Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Parallelization.rst

 Description:

-Different OpenMP/Mpi con␜gurations (number of cores/threads per ``mpi`` process) have been tested to balance multi-level parallelism.
+Different OpenMP/Mpi conigurations (number of cores/threads per ``mpi`` process) have been tested to balance multi-level parallelism.
 Both simulations were instrumented during 1,000 representative iterations.
 The performance of ``ExaDEM`` was evaluated using up to 256 cluster nodes, built on bi-socket 64-core AMD EPYC ``Milan`` 7763 processors running at 2.45 GHz and equipped with 256 GB of RAM.